 Risk assessment of play areas is an essential item in the annual budget.
-The budget for 2022/23 have been set at £858 based on a new supplier's costs.
+Both reforecast costs and the budget for 2022/23 have been set at £858 based on a new supplier's costs.

 15.7.
 Other expenses

 The re-forecast is in line with budget, but no costs have been included for the 2022/23 financial year as the old pavilion will be demolished and costs for the new building are included in the administration budget.